reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 ![State 2](/assets/img/posts/zero-downtime/state-3.png)

 Every time the application now writes a new customer to the database, it uses the new code.
-Note that the new code will still fill the old `address` column in addition to the new columns `streetNumber` and `street` for backwards compatibility, because the old code is still responsible for reading from the database.
+Note that the new code will still fill the old `address` column in addition to the new columns `streetNumber` and `street` for backwards compatibility because the old code is still responsible for reading from the database.

 We can't switch the new code to read data from the database, yet, because the new columns will be empty for most customers.
 The new columns will fill up slowly over time as the new code is being used to write data to the database.